EliasLeguizamon123/py-hornet/README.md

 ## Todo:

 - [x] Save state when you close
+- [ ] Book is duplicating when you read more than 2 books
 - [x] Arguments work with problems `fixed in dev (pr2)`
 - [ ] If not pass args load last book
 - [ ] Table of contents